 Verdict: WhatsApp wins, encryption is king

 As already mentioned, Telegram impresses through its features.
 While WhatsApp also embeds some content and shows previews for sites and videos, everything seems a lot slicker in Telegram.
 You have to leave the Telegram app far less to see chat content, and that translates into a good user experience.

 Telegram is also the more open platform.
-You can easily create your own bot, upload your own sticker set (ExpressVPN even found one on Information Security!), or even alter the client and release it with new features (as GetGems has done), which allows you to embed Telegram messenger capability into any other app.
+You can easily create your own bot, upload your own sticker set (ExpressVPN even found one on Information Security!), or even alter the client and release it with new features, which allows you to embed Telegram messenger capability into any other app.
 Telegram also has channels, which allow you to easily share updates about yourself, like a short blog.

 WhatsApp, however, has one feature that ExpressVPN likes quite a lot, and really can’t do without: Encrypted phone calls.
 It works quite well, is free, and beats a regular phone call regarding convenience, security, and cost.